-Context and motivation.
-Mahler equations are a type of functional equations that, for some fixed integer $b \geq 2$, relate the iterates $y(x), y(x^b), y(x^{b^2}), \ldots$, of an unknown function y under the substitution of x^b for x.
+Mahler equations are a type of functional equations that, for some fixed integer $b \ge 2$ , relate the iterates $y(x), y(x^b), y(x^{b^2}), \ldots$ , of an unknown function y under the substitution of $x^b$ for x.
 Mahler originally considered nonlinear multivariate equations of this type in his work in transcendence theory in the 1920s.
 The focus later shifted to linear univariate equations, in relation to the study of automatic sequences.
 More recently, questions in difference Galois theory related to the existence of nonlinear differential equations satisfied by solutions of difference equations of various types led to a revival of the topic.